Fascial Stretch Therapy

 What is Fascial Stretch Therapy?

-Fascial Stretch Therapy is a proven system of pain-free, assisted stretching that will rapidly increase flexibility, improve your mobility and strength.
-FST is an evolutionary method of improving sport performance and ease of movement by training the nervous system and improving flexibility.
-It was developed and is taught by Ann and Chris Frederick of Stretch to Win®.
+It is a pain free, table based assisted stretching technique.
+Fascial Stretch Therapy (FST) significantly improves range of motion.
+It is an evolutionary method of gaining more ease of movement by training the nervous system.
+It was developed and is taught by Ann Fredrick, a former professional dancer and Chris Frederick, Physiotherapist of Stretch to Win®.

 What is Flexibility?